 Tend to the Filter System

 The filter system prevents any dirt from entering the furnace, making it a central part to the system’s overall functionality.
 Homeowners should monitor their furnace filters in order to determine how often they should be maintained and replaced.
 If the filter has accumulated enough dirt and dust to clog its pores, it should likely be replaced.
 Thankfully, these filters are extremely affordable.
 Periodic maintenance of a furnace’s filters can go a long way in preventing the unit from malfunctioning.

 The ventilation systems inherent in gas furnaces can potentially become blocked due to the debris and dust that they process.
 It is important for homeowners to note the danger of blocked ventilation and seek to resolve the issue as soon as it is observed.
 All vents can be cleaned with a large, sturdy brush.
 Homeowners should remove the cover of the vents and clean the inside of the unit with a vacuum cleaner.

 See if the Thermostat is Functioning

 Sometimes a homeowner might think that their furnace is malfunctioning, when the thermostat is really the only issue with the system.
-If the thermostat is set to a comfortable temperature but the room doesn’t feel quite right, it might be a sign that the thermostat is in need of replacing, especially if it’s been used for several years.
+If the thermostat is set to a comfortable temperature but the room doesn’t feel quite right, it might be a sign that the thermostat is in need of replacing, especially if it’s been in use for several years.
 Homeowners are encouraged to periodically verify their gas furnace thermostat’s functionality in order to determine whether or not it needs replacing.

 Posted on Fri, February 3, 2017